D.I.C.E. Award for Outstanding Achievement in Audio Design: Franchises

 The most nominated franchise has been Call of Duty, while God of War and Medal of Honor have been the most award-winning franchises.
-Battlefield is the only other franchise to have won more than once.
+Battlefield and Death Stranding are the only other franchises to have won more than once.
 The Tom Clancy franchise has the most nominations without winning a single award, and is the only franchise with more than one nominee in one year.